Ben-Voris/Hunters-Island-2025/docs/README.md

 As the day went on, the wind from the south picked up.
 The sky went from clear to cloudy and back again a few times.

-After paddling for a few hours we slowed, but we were still averaging around 3 mph.
+After paddling for a few hours, we slowed, but we were still averaging around 3 mph.
 When the wind shifted to blow on our beam, we slowed again because more of my effort went towards keeping us on course.

-When we decided to break for lunch, we headed to a BWCA campsites because they tend to have easy landings, and are often open to the breeze.
-When we got to the nearest site shown on our maps, the terrain matched the map so exactly that I would have been confident, even without the GPS, that we were where the map shows the site.
+When we decided to break for lunch, we headed to the nearest BWCA campsite because they tend to have easy landings, and are often open to the breeze.
+When we arrived at the site that our map indicated, the terrain and map matched so exactly that, even without the GPS, I would have been confident that we were where we meant to be.
 But there was no campsite&mdash;just a thick layer of lichen where it should have been.
-(So there has been little or no traffic there for years, leaving me to wonder, how old are these maps?)
-However, the nearby campsite in Quetico was right where the map said it should be *and* it had a broken BWCA fire grate.
-We wondered, when the BWCA camp was closed, whether some enterprising soul moved the grate across the border.
+Lichen grows so slowly that we know there has been little or no traffic there for years, which leaves me wondering: how old is this map?
+A nearby Quetico campsite was right where the map said it should be *and* it had a broken BWCA fire grate.
+Maybe some enterprising soul borrowed the grate from the closed site?

 ![Royce.
 Lunch break on Crooked Lake north of Thursday Bay 2025-08-07 12:48](./attachments/202508071248-001.jpeg "Royce.
 Lunch break on Crooked Lake north of Thursday Bay 2025-08-07 12:48")

-The narrows of Crooked Lake/Basswood River have more current than I remember;
-even though we paddled hard, the current slowed us to just over 1 mph.
+The narrows of Crooked Lake/Basswood River have a lot more current than I remember; even though we paddled hard, the current slowed us to just over 1 mph.

-We decided that we will not tackle the first Basswood River portage today because we both recall that the campsites close to the portage aren't pleasant.
-Royce remembered that we had gone into Moose Bay on one of the trips with Ian, so we looked there and found a lovely campsite, just inside the bay and off the border route.
-We set up camp, then Royce fished and I took a couple of short swims. &ldquo;Cocktail much less than an hour&rdquo; with lime, salt, El Jimador, and snacks.
-Royce is cooking dinner.
+Neither of us recalled any pleasant campsites before the big portage, so we decided to not tackle the first Basswood River portage today.
+Royce remembered that we'd gone into Moose Bay on one of the trips with Ian, so we looked there and found a lovely campsite only a short distance off the border route.
+We set up camp, then Royce fished while I took a couple of short swims.
+Royce cooked dinner while we had &ldquo;cocktail much less than an hour&rdquo; with lime, salt, El Jimador, and snacks.

 Our plan for tomorrow is to set off early so that we can make it past the Horse Portage with enough time to paddle far enough to reach a nice campsite on